fadend/keompyuteo/README.md

 See https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis.

-This games take advantage of that to provide a patient partner for learning Korean.
+This game takes advantage of that to provide a patient partner for learning Korean.

 In the first version, random syllables are generated, and it's your job to figure out which one is getting spoken.